ODZ-UJF-AV-CR/AIRDOS_calibration/README.md

 # AIRDOS
-Custom firmware for AIRDOS dosimeter for calibration purposes
+Custom firmware for AIRDOS dosimeter for calibration purposes and Python scripts for subsequent calibration processing.